pkulchenko/fullmoon/README.md

 ```

 It's important to keep in mind that the validator function actually
-returns a function that is going to be called during a request to apply
+returns a function that is called during a request to apply the check.
-the check.
-In the previous example, the returned function accepts a
+In the previous example, the returned function accepts a header value
-header value and compares it with the limit passed during its creation.
+and compares it with the limit passed during its creation.

 #### Responding on failed conditions